Welcome to today's edition of the Rush 24-7 podcast.

 The other 14% said they hadn't been to prison yet, so they couldn't answer.

-I'll tell you it's not looking good for Roland Burris.
+I'll tell you, it's not looking good for Roland Burris.

 We called this on Friday afternoon.

-It's the fast track is slowed down.
+The fast track has slowed down.

 Obama changing a tune on practically everything from earmarks to campaign promises to the number of jobs that he's going to create.